Pierce Boston: Design

 The building was originally proposed by Samuels & Associates in 2013 as a 22-story residential tower called The Point.
 It was the first Boston project by the Miami-based architecture firm Arquitectonica.
 The building is clad in glass and metal, with paneling in a pattern intended to reflect the masonry buildings around it.

 The building contains retail space (floors 1–2), 240 apartments (floors 3–17), and 109 condominiums (floors 19–29).
 The 30th-floor level includes outdoor roof space, with a pool and hot tub for apartment and condo residents, a lounge and barbecue area for condo owners, and private roof decks for individual condos.

-The apartment levels include 45 short-term rentals managed by Sonder.
 The retail space is home to a CB2, Mida, The Wine Press, and Nathalie Wine Bar.